teguhsusanto2304/place-llm/readme.md

 Log in to the application.

+image/login.png

 Select the travelmapbot model from the dropdown menu and start chatting!

+image/chat.png

-The model will respond with structured JSON, which you can use to power various mapping actions in a front-end application.
+The model will respond, which you can use to power various mapping actions in a front-end application.

+image/find_place.png

 Example Conversation: